Young Cities conducts analysis to improve community understanding of youth issues.

 We launch surveys, organise roundtables and utilise tools for analysis of social media to ensure that our programming is always evidence-driven.
 We prioritise sharing this research with young people.
 We publish our reports and those of our partner projects, and they are all available on this page.

-Our research draws upon the lessons from the Strong Cities Network, our sister project, YouthCAN, and our parent organisation, the Institute for Strategic Dialogue.
+Our research draws upon the lessons from the Strong Cities Network, and our parent organisation, the Institute for Strategic Dialogue.
 Our programme is pragmatic, evidence-driven, relevant and impactful because of the quality of research we deliver.

 Community Resilience Study: Kumanovo (Strong Cities Network)